Ayan-dot/qi-interpreter/grammar.md

-# qi-interpreter grammar
+# `qlang` grammar

 ## 1 Introduction

-Qi is a high level, weakly typed programming language, interpreted in C++ that focuses on core imperative programming paradigms.
+`qlang` is a high level, weakly typed programming language, interpreted in C++ that focuses on core imperative programming paradigms.

 ## 2 Tokens

 ### 2.1 Supported character set

-Tokens are the smallest blocks of a Qi program from the perspective of the interpreter.
+Tokens are the smallest blocks of a `qlang` program from the perspective of the interpreter.
 A token will must be one of the following:

 1. Number or boolean literal